IsaacHair/map25.2/BiggieCheese/readme.txt

 	*** "goto 0 place" is used if you don't know whether you go forward or backward
 	*** the only place where statements can be separated by ';' instead of '\n' is within for loops

+FUNCTIONSSSSSS:
+	*** the variables passed to macros are treated as just 32 bit signed integers, always
+	*** the numbers passed to functions are treated as unsigned 16 bit integers, always

+Call function procedure:
+	1. push the state of all

+** NOT INCLUDING FUNCTIONS ANYMORE:
+	1. the sheer amount of processing power to make and manage a stack on the map25.2 is extremely prohibitive.
+	2. Current function models don't allow for recursion
+	3. Function calls force the functions to either defer to the stack every time, or a copy of the caller's variables will need to be saved on the stack before calling in case there is recursive stuff going on that would override the data.

+** Will include functions, with this process:
+	- All function map25.2 variables are either passed to the function, meaning they are 16 bit unsigned constants placed in the corresponding absolute heap location for those variables, or they must be declared (using "heap") ON THE FIRST FUNCTION LINE ONLY.
+	- Obviously, compiler variables can be declared anywhere as gcc handles these.
+	- Basically, the state of the current function is saved when it calls another function; then, it is restored after the function call returns
+	- Main is not eligible for recursion because it is simply treated as a start for the program, not as a function; main is JUST a "start here" button
+	- stack starts at 8000; stack pointer is at ffff

+Function call process:
+	- push the 16 bit values of all absolute positioned variables in the current function onto the stack in the order they were declared at the start of the function (counting up in memory as you do so)
+	- push the return address
+	- push the 16 bit values of all variables passed to the next function
+	- goto the start of the function
+	- (coming back now) pop the variables you saved on the stack back into absolutes

+Function receive process:
+	- pop the variables on the stack that were passed to you
+	- do your function stuff
+	- when done, jump back to the return address, popping this last

+**All of this function stuff requires a global "current function variables" pointer in the bastardized c file, which will store the addresses of all variables that must currently be pushed or popped in order from first declared to last declared.
+This variable is a double pointer; it will point to the next set of variable addresses if a new function is called and deallocate this when the function says to return, meaning it will now point back to the previous set.